 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-Hello, we are Jane and Dave.
-We live in a small village in rural Lincolnshire in the East of England where we keep bees, chickens and pigs (pigs only during May-November) and grow fruit and vegetables in our large garden.
+Hi, we are Jane and Dave.
+We live in a small village in rural Lincolnshire in the East of England where we keep bees, chickens and pigs and grow fruit and vegetables in our large garden.